Research and reports

 How to start a clothing business.
 It can be an all-consuming process but with that first sample run and customer sale comes great satisfaction.
-Use our nine-step plan for starting a clothing business.
+Use our nine-step plan for starting a clothing line.

 Starting a clothing business is a very personal journey.
 You’re probably a creative person, with something different to offer in a fast-moving industry.
 It’s likely that you’ve spotted a gap in the market, or have a unique design in mind for a specific customer group.